tomeshnet/documents/governance/funding.md

 ## Explanation of Progress Statuses

-- `Investigating` Currently deciding on whether this is an appropriate opportunity
+- `Investigating` Currently deciding on whether this is an appropriate opportunity.
-- **`In progress`** Currently working on completing the application
+- **`In progress`** Currently working on completing the application.
-- `Submitted` The application has been successful received
+- `Submitted` The application has been successfully received.